A Dictionary of the English Language: Johnson's preparation

 Johnson's dictionary was prepared at 17 Gough Square, London, an eclectic household, between the years of 1746 and 1755.
 By 1747 Johnson had written his Plan of a Dictionary of the English Language, which spelled out his intentions and proposed methodology for preparing his document.
 He clearly saw benefit in drawing from previous efforts, and saw the process as a parallel to legal precedent (possibly influenced by Cowell):

 Johnson's Plan received the patronage of Philip Stanhope, 4th Earl of Chesterfield but not to Johnson's pleasure.
 Chesterfield did not care about praise, but was instead interested by Johnson's abilities.
 Seven years after first meeting Johnson to discuss the work, Chesterfield wrote two anonymous essays in The World that recommended the Dictionary.
 He complained that the English language was lacking structure and argued:

 However, Johnson did not appreciate the tone of the essay, and he felt that Chesterfield had not made good on his promise to be the work's patron.
 In a letter, Johnson explained his feelings about the matter:

 The text

 A Dictionary of the English Language was somewhat large and very expensive.
-Its pages were 18 in tall and nearly 20 in wide.
+It was printed in-folio, meaning that the pages were 18 in tall and nearly 20 in wide.
 The paper was of the finest quality available, the cost of which ran to nearly £1,600; more than Johnson had been paid to write the book.
 Johnson himself pronounced the book "Vasta mole superbus" ("Proud in its great bulk").
 No bookseller could possibly hope to print this book without help; outside a few special editions of the Bible no book of this heft and size had ever been set to type.